RadialDevGroup/ombudsman/employee_expectations/PERFORMANCE.md

 ### Accountability

-- Stories should take roughly a day to complete.
-  - Any story projected to take a week should be broken up
-  - Any story that takes a week or more and cannot be broken up warrants a significant discussion
+- If you are working on a story that is taking longer than the story is pointed at, the developer lead should be notified.
+  - If you are the developer lead, you should communicate to the client.
 - Not all developers can solve all of the problems
   - Know your limits.
 Own them
   - Know the difference between wasting time and being diligent.